 To test grinding performance, we gathered five pounds of spices and ground them.
 We ground cumin seed, cardamom seeds, cinnamon sticks, and cloves, as well as freshly dried oregano from the garden.
 We specifically looked at the consistency and speed of the grind.
 We did this by grinding pre-measured amounts of spices (e.g., eight grams of cumin seed) with the electric grinders in five-second intervals, sifting the spices through sieves.
 We measured the fineness of the grind at five, ten, fifteen, and twenty seconds.

 For the manual grinders, longer intervals from 1.5 to two minutes were given to completely grind the spices.
 This test was repeated with each spice.
-With the Kuhn Rikon model, we needed to grind the pre-measured amount until the chamber was empty and compared the time to the other manual models.
+We needed to grind the pre-measured amount until the chamber was empty and compared the time to the other manual models with the Kuhn Rikon model.
 The manual grinders were obviously considerably slower.
 The other models that did well in this category were the Hamilton Beach Fresh Grind and the Krups F203 Spice and Coffee Grinder, offering similar test results, surpassing the grinding performance of the Shardor coffee and spice grinder, even with tough spices like cinnamon sticks.

 Ease of Use

-For this metric, we looked at size and storability, sound (measured in decibels), grinding capacity, and fun features like cord keepers and adjustability.
+We looked at size and storability, sound (measured in decibels), grinding capacity, and fun features like cord keepers and adjustability for this metric.
 The electric grinder that stood out for design was the quiet and efficient Hamilton Beach Fresh Grind.
 What it lacked in capacity (compared to other electric grinders), it made up for with its extremely quiet motor and fine grinding capability.
-It's also one of the smallest electric grinders to have a removable cup that is easy to empty and to clean.
+It's also one of the smallest electric grinders to have a removable cup that is easy to empty and clean.
 It also features a practical, easy-to-use cord keeper, which keeps the cord out of the way while storing.

 To understand the versatility of each grinder, we looked at what each one was designed to do.
 Some are meant for specific kinds of herbs, while some can handle seeds and spices.